dinobabic/CustomWebShop/README.md

 # CustomWebShop

-Simple Webshop that is divided between customer and employee side.
-Each employee has ability to add new products and view all transactions.
-Customer can view all products, add products to carts, view his carts and execute transactions.
-Customer can also view his profile, where he can update his personal data, and also see his previous transactions.
-MySql is used to store all the relevant data.
-For the backend side I've used Spring Boog and for the frontend React.
-React app for this project can be found on master branch.
+I've created a straightforward webshop with distinct interfaces for customers and employees.
+Employees are empowered with the ability to add new products and access a comprehensive overview of all transactions.
+On the customer side, users can peruse available products, add items to their carts, review and manage their carts, and complete transactions.
+Additionally, customers can access their profiles, where they can update personal information and review past transactions.
+MySQL is used to efficiently store and manage all relevant data.
+The backend is powered by Spring Boot, while the frontend, accessible on the master branch, is implemented using React.
+This project has provided a valuable opportunity to leverage the strengths of both technologies for a cohesive and functional webshop experience.

 <h2>Home Screen</h2>
 <img src="https://user-images.githubusercontent.com/70106587/220584404-fb5910ef-bd91-42d7-a64e-d1d6b4c8ddbb.png"/>